Intro-Course-AI-ML/LessonMaterials/README.md

 To use this repository, follow the order of notebooks/presentations.
 This course can be completed over any period of time, but it is recommended that the notebooks are completed in order.
 The examples are coded primarly with Sci-kit (traditional machine learning algorithms) and Keras (Deep Learning/Neural Networks).
 A background in coding and python is highly recommended, but not entirely necessary.

 **Please star this repo if you found it helpful!
 If you want to use this repository, please fork it to get the materials.** This will help us with exposure and growing our course.
+If you would like to join the organization to add your own repository with code, please email us! (ayaanzhaque@gmail.com, viraajreddi@gmail.com)

 ## Intro to AI Course Summer 2020